This feature is only available when using the following worker node types:

 dnsPolicy

-The below examples demonstrate how to configure sleep mode in a virtual cluster.
-Please make sure to install the necessary prerequisites before proceeding.
+The following examples demonstrate how to configure sleep mode in a virtual cluster.

 -